Ryan-yang125/ChatLLM-Web/README.md

 - 🎨 responsive and well-designed UI, including dark mode.

+- 💻 PWA supported, download it and run totally offline.

 ## Instructions

 - 🌐 To use this app, you need a browser that supports WebGPU, such as Chrome 113 or Chrome Canary.
 Chrome versions ≤ 112 are not supported.